course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 # The Preliminary research question
 To what extent do the top 25% most expensive single rooms get more reviews than the bottom 25% of single rooms compared across 5 European capitals on a quarterly time base?
 An analysis of multiple cities and time-frames.

-# Choice for research method
+# Project's goal: Choice for research method
 The importance of considering the pricing on reviews is to gain a better understanding of the relationship between reviews and pricing of housing.
 The research method chosen is ....

+# How to run the project

+# Main results
+- 1
+- 2
+- 3